deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Figured as much, bro."
 Lewis laughed.
 "Survey says the turbulence shouldn't go higher than twenty clicks if you wanna wait it out."

 "Yes.
 Let's do that."
 Kirk agreed.
 He punched the commands in and *Sanctuary* stood on its tail to ascend above the weather, eventually getting to the point where the autopilot was happy to take over again.
-Nobody on board noticed - *'down'* was still defined by the gravity plating in the deck, rather than by the planet
+Nobody on board noticed - *'down*' was still defined by the gravity plating in the deck, rather than by the planet

 Kirk set the ship to hover once they were clear of the turbulence, and relaxed.